How to Transition from Homeschool to Public SchoolMarch 19, 2020

-Many homeschool parents report feelings of “guilt” or “disappointment” when sending their students to public school after a period of homeschooling.
+Many homeschool parents report feelings of “guilt” or “disappointment” when sending their student to public school after a period of homeschooling.
 This is especially true if the decision is circumstantial rather than the student’s choice.
-It’s important to recognize that your feelings are just as valid as your child’s and that there are no “wrong” feelings about the change.
+It’s important to recognize that your feelings are just as valid as your child’s, and that there are no “wrong” feelings about the change.

 It helps to think of your child’s education in terms of a year-to-year decision.
 While homeschool is the right option one year, it may not necessarily be ideal the next.
 If you approach your student’s school experience as a series of choices about what’s best from one year to the next, you’ll recognize that there is no single “right” way to educate — it’s all about finding what works best for your unique child.

 Courtney Newman is a homeschooled graduate with a love for writing.
 She is currently pursuing her undergraduate degree in Health Science at University of the People.
 Other than writing, her hobbies include reading, yoga, visiting the beach, and meditating.
 She lives with her husband and pets in coastal Virginia.